Jaxsbr/iblogyo/source/_posts/boxyvault-the-first-lambda-function.md

 ## Overview

 This entry delves into what I discovered while implementing the first Lambda function for Boxyvault.
 A couple of interesting and unexpected things appeared that is worth sharing such as needing to provision AWS S3 buckets before being able to deploy Lambda functions.
-Also my findings of improving logging code in Python.

 - [The first Lambda function](the-first-lambda-function)
 - [How do we handle filter arguments](#how-do-we-handle-filter-arguments)